christinebittle/varsity_mvp/README.md

 Detailed look at the cookies in developer tools.

 ![Curl Cookies](https://github.com/christinebittle/varsity_w_auth/blob/master/varsity_w_auth/assets/curl_cookie.png)
 An example of using the cookie as part of a curl request.
 Notice how the initial request fails, but the second request (with cookie data token) allows us to access the data.
+This cookie should only work for the domain I'm using it on (localhost), otherwise the app is vulnerable to (Session hijacking attacks)[https://en.wikipedia.org/wiki/Session_hijacking].